GireesheePendela/heart_disease_modeling_project/README.md

 - The original dataset had **13 features**.
 - After PCA, the dimensionality was reduced to **X components** (shown in the output).
 - The resulting dataset still retains **95% of the variance**, making it suitable for downstream tasks like clustering while reducing computational complexity.

+---

+##  Step 3.4: Grouping Patients Based on Health Profiles (Clustering)

+In this step, we applied **K-Means Clustering** on the PCA-reduced dataset to group patients based on their health profiles.

+### Methodology

+- The PCA-reduced dataset was used as input for clustering (unsupervised).
+- The **Elbow Method** was used to evaluate the optimal number of clusters by plotting inertia scores.
+- The **Silhouette Score** was also calculated for `k = 2 to 10` to assess clustering quality.
+- Once the optimal number of clusters was selected (e.g., `k = 3`), final clustering was performed.
+- A 2D scatterplot was created using the first two principal components to visualize patient groups.

+### Insights

+- Patients were successfully grouped into **k clusters** based on shared patterns in their clinical data.
+- These clusters may represent different risk profiles or patient subtypes.
+- This grouping could support personalized treatment strategies or health monitoring systems.